Apfelfrisch/Edifact/README.md

 You will likely have to generate your own Segments.
 The ones provided with this package are only for testing / demo.

 See [php-edifact/edifact-mapping](https://github.com/php-edifact/edifact-mapping) for XML Mappings.
-I have done a [protype](https://github.com/Apfelfrisch/ediseg-generator) for autogeneration, wich should give you a good starting point.
+I have done a [protype](https://github.com/Apfelfrisch/ediseg-generator) for autogeneration, it should give you a good starting point.

 If you don't need validation or Segement getter you can also parse to the [Generic Segment](#parse-to-the-generic-segment).